Mons, Belgium: History

-Early settlements in the Middle Ages
+Early settlements

 The first signs of activity in the region of Mons are found at Spiennes, where some of the best flint tools in Europe were found dating from the Neolithic period.
 When Julius Caesar arrived in the region in the 1st century BC, the region was settled by the Nervii, a Belgian tribe.
-A castrum was built in Roman (Belgica) times, giving the settlement its Latin name Castrilocus; the name was later changed into Montes for the mountain on which the castrum was built.
+A castrum was built in Roman (Belgica) times, giving the settlement its Latin name Castrilocus.
+The name was later changed into Montes for the mountain on which the castrum was built.

+Middle Ages

 In the 7th century, Saint Ghislain and two of his disciples built an oratory or chapel dedicated to Saints Peter and Paul near the Mons hill, at a place called Ursidongus, now known as Saint-Ghislain.
-Soon after, Saint Waltrude (in French Sainte Waudru), daughter of one of Clotaire II’s intendants, came to the oratory and was proclaimed a saint upon her death in 688.
+Soon after, Saint Waltrude (in French Sainte Waudru), daughter of one of Chlothar II’s intendants, came to the oratory and was proclaimed a saint upon her death in 688.
 She was canonized in 1039.

 Like Ath, its neighbour to the north-west, Mons was made a fortified city by Count Baldwin IV of Hainaut in the 12th century.
-The population grew quickly, trade flourished, and several commercial buildings were erected near the Grand’Place.
+The population grew quickly, trade flourished, and several commercial buildings were erected near the Grand-Place.
 The 12th century also saw the appearance of the first town halls.
 The city had 4,700 inhabitants by the end of the 13th century.
 Mons succeeded Valenciennes as the capital of the county of Hainaut in 1295 and grew to 8,900 inhabitants by the end of the 15th century.
-In the 1450s, Matheus de Layens took over the construction of the Saint Waltrude church from Jan Spijkens and restored the town hall.
+In the 1450s, Matheus de Layens took over the construction of the Saint Waltrude church from Jan Spijkens and restored the Town Hall.